Your Guide to Understanding Common Alternative Payment Models for Cardiology

 - Examples of Cardiovascular Episodes: Acute myocardial infarction, atrial fibrillation, cardiac arrhythmia, cardiac defibrillator, cardiac valve, congestive heart failure, coronary artery bypass grafting, coronary artery disease, pacemaker, percutaneous coronary intervention (PCI)

 Traditionally, separate payments are made for each service provided to beneficiaries which results in fragmented care with minimal coordination across providers.
 Bundled payments provide a lump sum payment for all services in a defined episode of care spanning the length of a service/procedure plus an agreed upon time period that can include post-acute care.
 Bundles, which provide retrospective or prospective payment, usually hold participating providers responsible for a certain level of downside risk and are typically paired with pay-for-performance to monitor quality of care.
-Clinicians may be most familiar with Medicare’s voluntary Bundled Payments for Care Improvement Advanced program.
+Clinicians may be most familiar with Medicare’s voluntary Bundled Payments for Care Improvement (BPCI) Advanced program.
 Learn more about bundled payments.

 Tips for Successful Bundled Payment Participation: